ale-bey/poll_of_polls_de/README.md

 # Polling Aggregator for the *Sonntagsfrage* in German National Election Polling
-Polling Aggregator for German National Elections
+Polling Aggregator for German National Elections.
 It automatically collects current polling data from wahlrecht.de and produces an interactive, aggregate visualization.

 ## Approach